-New/revised pronounce ment Superseded pronouncement Explanation of amendments Effective date (i.e. annual reporting periods ending on or after) Example disclosure of impact of new standard on the financial report (if standard is not adopted early) Related pronouncem ent which must be early adopted if this standard is early adopted Likely impact AASB 9 Financial Instruments AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 AASB 139 Financial Instruments: Recognition and Measurement (part) AASB 9 introduces new requirements for the classification and measurement of financial assets and liabilities.
+Ī naterial effect on the Group New/revised pronounce ment Superseded pronouncement Explanation of amendments Effective date (i.e. annual reporting periods ending on or after) Example disclosure of impact of new standard on the financial report (if standard is not adopted early) Related pronouncem ent which must be early adopted if this standard is early adopted Likely impact AASB 9 Financial Instruments AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 AASB 139 Financial Instruments: Recognition and Measurement (part) AASB 9 introduces new requirements for the classification and measurement of financial assets and liabilities.
 AASB 9 uses a single approach to determine whether a financial asset is measured at amortised cost or fair value, replacing the many different rules in AASB 139 and removes the impairment requirement for financial assets held at fair value.
 In addition, the majority of requirements from AASB 139 for the classification and measurement of financial liabilities has been carried forward unchanged, except in relation to own credit risk where an entity takes the option to measure financial liabilities at fair value.
 AASB 9 requires the amount of the change in fair value due to changes in the entity's own credit risk to be presented in other comprehensive income (OCI), unless there is an accounting mismatch in the profit or loss, in which case all gains or losses are to be presented in the profit or loss.
 The requirements from AASB 139 related to the derecognition of financial assets and liabilities have been incorporated unchanged into AASB 9.
 31 December 2013 AASB 9 amends the classification and measurement of financial assets; the effect on the entity will be that more assets are held at fair value and the need for impairment testing has been limited to assets held at amortised cost only.
 Minimal changes have been made in relation to the classification and measurement of financial liabilities, except 'own credit risk' instruments.
 The effect on the entity will be that the volatility in the profit or loss will be moved to the OCI, unless there is an accounting mismatch.
 AASB 2009- 11 AASB 2010-7 Depending on assets held, there may be significant movement of assets between fair value and cost categories and ceasing of impairment testing on available for sale assets.
 If the entity holds any 'own credit risk' financial liabilities, the fair value gain or loss will be incorporated in the OCI, rather than profit or loss, unless accounting mismatch.
-AASB 124 Related Party Disclosures AASB 2009- 12 Amendments to Australian Accounting Standards arising from AASB 124.
+AASB 124 Disclosures AASB 2009- 12 Amendments to Australian Accounting Standards arising from AASB 124.
 AASB 124 Related Party Disclosures This revision amends the disclosure requirements for government related entities and the definition of a related party.
 31 December 2011 Since the entity is not a government related entity; there is not expected to be any changes arising from this standard.
 AASB 2009- 12 Unlikely to have significant impact in Australia.
-AASB 2009- 14 Prepayments of a Minimum Funding Requirement Interpretation 14 This amendment to Interpretation 14 addresses the unintended consequences that can arise from the previous requirements when an entity prepays future contributions into a defined 31 December 2011 As the entity does not have a defined benefit pension plan this amendment to Interpretation 14 is not expected to have any impact on the entity's None Possibly significant if the entity has a defined benefit pension plan.
+AASB 2010-4 Further Amendments to Australian Accounting Standards arising from None Emphasises the interaction between quantitative and qualitative AASB 7 disclosures and the nature and extent of risks associated with financial instruments.
+Clarifies that an entity will present an analysis of other 31 December 2011 Given the number of standards amended by AASB 2010-4, an example disclosure is not included.
+Entities assess the impact of each of the None Varies depending on relevance, however impact is unlikely to be significant.